What Is A Social Anxiety Forum?

 To put it in the broadest terms, social anxiety is an anxiety disorder that causes a person to experience fear of being evaluated and judged negatively by other people.

 These judgments or perceived judgments can lead to strong feelings of anxiety, depression, humiliation, embarrassment, self-consciousness, and inadequacy.
-A bit less broadly, social anxiety disorder can also consist of feeling anxious about talking to new people or not well-known people, being in a new situation or setting, and not being sure how to interact or what to say in these settings—it doesn’t always have to consist of a fear of being judged.
+A bit less broadly, social anxiety disorder can also consist of feeling anxious about talking to new people or not well-known people, being in a new situation or social setting, and not being sure how to interact or what to say in these settings—it doesn’t always have to consist of a fear of being judged.

 Symptoms of social anxiety